 Cool Cucumber and Kale Salad with Hot and Spicy Tofu: If you enjoy salads that are both hot and cold, you’ll love this cool and refreshing cucumber and kale salad, topped with sriracha-sautéed tofu.

-Pasta Salad with Quinoa and Corn: Corn and tomatoes give this pasta and quinoa salad a summery feel, though you can enjoy it any time of year.
+Pasta and Quinoa Salad with Corn and Tomatoes: Corn and tomatoes give this pasta and quinoa salad a summery feel, though you can enjoy it any time of year.
 This is perfect for outdoor meals and potlucks.

 Lemony Quinoa and Chickpea Salad with Fresh Herbs: In her signature easy, flavor-filled style, Laura Theodore presents a lemony quinoa and chickpea salad embellished with fresh parsley and basil.
 This cold dish is especially good in the warmer months, but can be served any time of year.